The Holocaust in Bulgaria: 1944

 The war was now against Germany, and the increasing successes of partisans in Bulgarian territory worsened friction between Jews and their Bulgarian overseers.
-Mumdzhiev's attempts to alleviate conditions at the forced labour camps was unevenly adhered to, and the dispositions of individual camp commanders towards the Jews led to varying levels of abuses.
-The forced labourers were again deployed to work camps mostly building motorways and roads.
+Mumdzhiev's attempts to alleviate conditions at the forced labour camps were unevenly adhered to, and the dispositions of individual camp commanders towards the Jews led to varying levels of abuses.
+The forced labourers were again deployed to work camps, mostly building motorways and other roads.
 By autumn, the approach of the Red Army was the catalyst for mass desertions from the labour camps: by 5 September one Jewish unit lost 20% of its labourers and by 9 September, fewer than 20% were left and the feldfebel in command appealed in vain for the police in Plovdiv to arrest the deserters.
 Slowly, the Jewish forced labourers returned to their former hometowns, along with the residents of the ghettos.
-The general in command of the forced labour deployments, Polkovnik Tsvetan Mumdzhiev was a defendant in the People's Court Panel VII Holocaust trial, but petitions in his favour from labourers caused his acquittal.
+The general in command of the forced labour deployments, Polkovnik Tsvetan Mumdzhiev was a defendant in the People's Court Panel VII Holocaust trial, but petitions in his favour from labourers resulted in his acquittal.